andan342/SciSPARQL/README.md

 ### Prerequisites

 - Microsoft Windows 7 or 8
+*Deployment under Windows 10 is not tested - compatibility reports welcome*

 - Microsoft Visual C++ 6.0
 *Visual Studio 2015 will be supported in the near future*